SGS College | Be Outstanding

 How will I know how I am doing?

 We will assess this qualification through 100% coursework.
 The assessment methods we will use include written assignments, presentations, discussions and practical assessment of skills, such as instructing and leading.
+Learners are giving regular feedback to support their understanding of the subject’s topic areas, whilst also receiving feedback to aid the continued development of their numeracy and literacy skills.

 What do I need to join?

-As previously discussed, the applicant will then retake a GCSE qualification in either English or maths alongside their BTEC, to give them an opportunity to achieve a 4 grade in the subject.
+Applicants will require three GCSE’s at grade 4, which must include a grade 4 in either English or maths.
+As previously outlined, the applicant will then retake a GCSE qualification in either English or maths alongside their NCFE, to give them an opportunity to achieve a 4 grade in the subject.

 Maths & English